 If I switch themes, will my fonts and CSS carry over to the new theme?

 Fonts will carry over, but CSS will not.
-CSS is theme-specific and CSS written for one theme is unlikely to make sense for another.
-You can always access CSS you saved in the past via the CSS Revisions link at the top right of the Appearance → Customize → CSS panel.
+CSS is theme-specific and CSS written for one theme will most likely not make sense to use with another theme.
+You can always access CSS you saved in the past via the CSS Revisions link at the top right of the Customize → CSS panel.

-No. The Custom Design upgrade allows you to edit fonts, colors, and CSS only.
-You can change the appearance of a theme, but not its HTML markup or PHP code.
-If you require this functionality, please consider moving your blog to a web host that supports theme code modifications, suitable hosts can be found here.
-Read more about why here.
 You can choose to apply your custom fonts or custom stylesheet to any of the themes available on WordPress.com.
-You can use any WordPress.com theme as a blank canvas if you check the Don’t use the theme’s original CSS option in the Appearance → Customize → CSS panel.
+You can use any WordPress.com theme as a blank canvas if you check the Don’t use the theme’s original CSS option in the Customize → CSS panel.

 No. Uploading custom themes is not supported on WordPress.com.
 Read more about this here.

 Any CSS that poses a security risk is stripped.
 This includes @import of outside files and @font-face to include font files.